beejjorgensen/bgnet/src/bgnet_part_0100_intro.md

 ## Note for Solaris/SunOS Programmers {#solaris}

-When compiling for [ix[Solaris]] Solaris or [ix[SunOS]] SunOS, you need to specify some extra command-line switches for linking in the proper libraries.
+When compiling for [i[Solaris]] Solaris or [i[SunOS]] SunOS, you need to specify some extra command-line switches for linking in the proper libraries.
 In order to do this, simply add "`-lnsl -lsocket -lresolv`" to the end of the compile command, like so: